-For years, people have associated marijuana with recreational use and “getting high.”
-Though many people may talk about the effects of marijuana, it is important to understand that different people may have very varied reactions to marijuana use.
+For years, people have associated cannabis with recreational use and “getting high.”
+Though many people may talk about the effects of cannabis, it is important to understand that different people may have very varied reactions to cannabis use.

-Keep reading for more information on what it feels like to be high on marijuana, what causes it, and the factors that can affect how a person may respond to marijuana in its various forms.
+Keep reading for more information on what it feels like to be high on cannabis, what causes it, and the factors that can affect how a person may respond to cannabis in its various forms.

 THC produces the high when a person smokes, ingests, or vapes it.
 It enters the bloodstream and makes its way to the brain.
 It then attaches to receptors in the brain, which causes the high to occur in most people.

-THC also slows down communication between the brain and rest of the body, which gives marijuana its calming effect.
+THC also slows down communication between the brain and rest of the body, which gives cannabis its calming effect.

-Proponents of recreational marijuana use often talk about the positive effects of being high.
+Proponents of recreational cannabis use often talk about the positive effects of being high.
 These sensations can include:

 - a feeling of relaxation